A new class of non-stationary Gaussian fields with general smoothness on metric graphs: The numerical approximation method

-where $C>0$ is a constant independent of $h$ and $m$. \end{prop}
+where $C>0$ is a constant independent of $h$ and $m$. \end{proposition}

-We can note that we have two terms in the bound for the error, the first is due to the FEM approximation, and the second is due to the rational approximation.
+We have two terms in the bound for the error, the first is due to the FEM approximation, and the second is due to the rational approximation.
 If we choose

-we balance these two terms and the total rate convergence rate as a function of the mesh size is $\min\{2\alpha-\sfrac{1}{2},2\}$ if $\alpha>\sfrac{1}{2}$.
+we balance these two terms and the total convergence rate as a function of the mesh size is $\min\{2\alpha-\sfrac{1}{2},2\}$ if $\alpha>\sfrac{1}{2}$.
 As the error induced by the rational approximation decreases exponentially fast in $m$, we rarely have to use a large value of $m$, which is beneficial in practice as the computational cost increases as we increase $m$.